IDEALLab/ideallab.github.io/blog/_posts/2019-12-27-Prospective-Students-FAQ.md

 * **Dissertation Committee Members**: Part of a Dissertation or Thesis Committee's role is to help guide or advise on a students research.
 So, it is quite common for students to initiate new discussions and collaborations with other faculty and for those faculty members to be natural choices for members of your committee.
 This can include even co-authoring publications with your committee members.
 * **Formal Co-Advising**: If your research interests span multiple professors and you wish to officially have "two advisors" then we can also do an official "Co-Advising" setup wherein one professor would be the "Chair" of your dissertation, and then other the "Co-Chair" and you would officially have two advisors with respect to the university system.
 I have done this multiple times before and, while not common, it is a good option if you truly believe that having multiple official advisors would benefit your research in ways that more informal advising might not.

+## How does it work if I get multiple offers from different professors within the UMD MechE department?
+This can and has happened from time to time, and typically they will amend/reissue your original offer letter stating your new (multiple) choices of advisor.
+In many cases, as mentioned above, you could be co-advised as mentioned above if the project is similar or on a co-funded grant between the PIs.
+Otherwise you will have the choice to choose who to work with.
+In practice, everyone in the department is quite friendly, and understands that good students have lots of options, so in practice I have never seen this situation present any serious problems for students.
+We generally just want you to be happy and find the best fit for you.

 ## If I am coming in with a B.S. versus an M.S., does that make a difference?
 Can students who come from B.S. straight to Ph.D. do well?
 Those entering with an M.S. require fewer formal courses than those entering with a B.S., since some of your Master's credits may transfer over to UMD (depending on the specific courses).
 In such cases, the time to degree may be shorter, though a lot depends on the specific student's motivation and research performance.
 However, in general, students entering with a B.S. or an M.S. (or M.Tech or M.Eng) can all do equally well here.
 If your end goal is a Ph.D., I would not be particularly concerned regarding whether or not you had a Master's degree or not when applying here.